vanyaphi/Parkinson-fMRI-detector/README.md

 ### Manual Optimization
 - Use `ml.t3.medium` instances for development
-- Scale to `ml.m5.large` or higher for production
+- Scale to `ml.m5.large` or higher for production datasets
-- Consider Spot instances for batch processing
+- Monitor usage with CloudWatch metrics
 - Archive old results to Glacier/Deep Archive

 ## 🧪 Sample Data